jigpu/linuxwacom-wiki-archive/wiki/Xorg.conf.d.md

 simplify device selection.
 This way, we rely on the distribution-wide match tags to apply the right driver to our device and then only match on those devices that have the wacom driver applied to them.
-However because the xf86-input-wacom driver appends the type of input tool after the match has been applied we can not use the same match method for the parent device (stylus).
+However because the xf86-input-wacom driver appends the input tool type after the server has made the MatchProduct match we can not use the same match method for the parent device (stylus).
 Instead stylus (tablet wide) options must be applied to the appropriate snippet in the 50-wacom.conf file or a match similar to that used in the 52-wacom-options.conf file as shown below.

     Section "InputClass"
         Identifier "Wacom Bamboo stylus options"